Glen-Ochieng/Excel-for-Data-Analysis./Soft tips.md

 = SUM(sales[fresh])

 >This will sum all entries in the fresh column in the sales table.

+<b>Referring to data by object name insteadof cell location minimizes potential formula issues arising from changing the table's size and placement.
+Tables become crucial in preventing problems like missing data in a PivotTable when new rows are added.